apache/pekko-http/docs/src/main/paradox/common/marshalling.md

 ## Custom Marshallers

-Akka HTTP gives you a few convenience tools for constructing marshallers for your own types.
+Apache Pekko HTTP gives you a few convenience tools for constructing marshallers for your own types.
 Before you do that you need to think about what kind of marshaller you want to create.
 If all your marshaller needs to produce is a `MessageEntity` then you should probably provide a
 @scala[`ToEntityMarshaller[T]`]@java[@apidoc[Marshaller[T, MessageEntity]]].
 The advantage here is that it will work on both the client- as well as the server-side since